dgudim2/obsidian_vault/uni/Datacenters/labs/lab5/Lab5.md

 - **None**.
 This is "local" or "intra-rack" traffic.
 The leaf switch will handle the switching/routing on its own without sending the packet up to the spine layer.

-> **Question:** If multiple flows are sent from L1 to L5, how does the fabric ensure both Spines are used?
+> If multiple flows are sent from L1 to L5, how does the fabric ensure both Spines are used?

 - Using **ECMP (Equal-Cost Multi-Pathing)**.
 The leaf will distribute different traffic flows across all available paths to the spines.